 40. Use an Editorial Calendar

 Paper calendars.
 Print 'em out and keep them at your desk.

 Spreadsheets.
 These are much easier to use than paper and allow for more collaboration (if you use Google Sheets or the cloud-based version of Excel).

-- Calendar apps.
+Calendar apps.
 These are like digital power tools for keeping everything you're working on organized.
 Might we recommend CoSchedule?

-The key benefits to using a calendar include:
+The benefits of using a calendar include:

-- Taking control of your time.
+Taking control of your time.
 By getting more organized, you'll be able to write with more focus.

-- Know what you'll write beforehand.
+Knowing what you'll write beforehand.
 When you have all your ideas mapped out in advance, you can stop stressing over what to write, and when.

-- Stop missing deadlines.
+Meeting deadlines.
 When you're able to visualize your upcoming workload, managing deadlines becomes much easier.